A one-stop source for following crucial trends in the most significant antigovernment protests worldwide since 2017.

 5 results found

-Reading time: 3 minutes During these grave and unprecedented times, new digital tools are revealing harrowing data on privacy violations and government emergency powers.
+Reading time: 3 minutes During these grave and unprecedented times of the COVID-19 pandemic, new digital tools are revealing harrowing data on privacy violations and government emergency powers.
 This #FeaturedResourceFriday we share how an online tracking platform monitors restrictions to civic freedoms and how this tool can improve government accountability and protect civil society.
-Measuring the need and effects of intervention According…
+Measuring the need and…

 The Tracker monitors government responses to the pandemic that affect civic freedoms and human rights, focusing on emergency laws.
 The Tracker is a collaborative effort by the International Center for Not-for-Profit Law, European Center for Not-for-Profit Law, and our global network of partners, with generous research support from the UN Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism.

 If you’re taking to the streets to demand justice for the victims of police brutality and homicide, you may want to leave your phone at home.
 At the same time, it’s a good idea to bring a phone to a protest so you can record what’s happening and get the message out on social media.
 To reconcile this tension — between wanting to protect your privacy and wanting to digitally document protests and police misdeeds — the safest option is to leave your primary phone, which contains a massive amount of private information about you, at home and instead bring a specially-prepared burner phone to protests.
 The Intercept’s Micah Lee discusses how to do this at length in this video.

 The Mechanism for International Criminal Tribunals (the MICT) was established by the United Nations Security Council on 22 December 2010 to carry out a number of essential functions of the International Criminal Tribunal for Rwanda (ICTR) and the International Criminal Tribunal for the former Yugoslavia (ICTY) after the completion of their respective mandates.